amitkgupta/nearest_neighbour/README.md

 For Golang, an additional implementation is given which is signficantly faster, but suffers no loss in accuracy.
 It involves two optimizations:

 1. Short-circuit distance calculations between a test case and a training case that are necessarily suboptimal.
 In other words, if you know the distance to one potential nearest neighbour is 100, and half-way through calculating the distance to another potential nearest neighbour you already have a distance-so-far of 105, stop calculating and move on to the next candidate for nearest neighbour.
 2. Use goroutines to parallelize the computations.
 The way this was done was not ideal, because the parallelism isn't in the classification algorithm itself, instead it parellelizes the classification of the members of the validation sample.
-However, that is easy enough to do, and what's currently there is good enough to see how significant the gains are when firing on all your cores.
+However, it's is easy enough to "do it right", and what's currently there is good enough to see how significant the gains are when firing on all your cores.

 ```
 $ time go run golang-k-nn-speedup.go